Italy's Matteo Salvini shuts what was Europe's biggest migrant center | DW | 09.07.2019

 'A beautiful morning'

 During a short press conference, Salvini said, "Mineo is closing and it's a beautiful morning."
-He also noted that he had written to his Tunisian counterpart to urge him to stem the flow of migrants departing from the North African country as well as to quickly take back those Tunisians that Italy turns away.
+He also noted that he had written to his Tunisian counterpart to urge him to stem the flow of migrants departing from the North African country and to take back those Tunisians that Italy turns away as quickly as possible.

 Some 3,126 migrants have arrived in Italy since the beginning of 2019.
 Most of them have been from Tunisia, followed by Algeria, Bangladesh, Iraq, Ivory Coast, and Pakistan.

-Italy intends to invest more heavily in fighting migrant arrivals by sea, and on Monday Salvini announced his desire to deploy military ships and air patrols to keep migrants away from Italy.
+Italy intends to invest more heavily in resisting migrant arrivals by sea, and on Monday Salvini announced his desire to deploy military ships and air patrols to keep migrants away from Italy.

 The country will also give 10 motorboats to the Libyan coastguard so that smugglers' vessels can be caught before they get to international waters.